Syllabus

 • contribute during lectures: questions, answers, or perspective;

-• participate actively in your group;
+• participate actively in your group or while working with other students;

 • and make sure to recognize the contributions of others on the homework cover sheets.